hainayanda/Draftsman/README.md

 - **width**

-All are available for both `UIView` and `UILayoutGuide` Which can be used to create a constraint using one of this three methods:
+All are available for both `UIView` and `UILayoutGuide` This can be used to create a constraint using one of these three methods:

 - **equal(to:)**
 - **moreThan(to:)**